shrobon/React-Projects/indecision-app/README.md

 - Better use 3rd party libraries
 - Better way to decompose and manage an application
 - Organizes your JS.
 You have a single bundle.js (dep+code)
+- Mention where the entrypoint is and the location of the final bundle file

+#### Concepts to brush up
+- let | const | var
+- this binding
+- arrow functions
+- webpack
+- defaults exports and named exports